Pavers vs. Concrete Patio: Which is Best?

 2. Diamonds Around the Pool

-3. Mix Different Pattern
+3. Mix Different Patterns

 While there are many basic patterns for patio pavers, you can also think outside the box.
 This homeowner got creative with two different colors of pavers laid out in a custom pattern that combines basketweave, herringbone, and even running board designs.